SWCC Policy Related to Legislation Regarding Admissions

 When a convicted sex offender is denied admission to or is administratively withdrawn from classes at Southwest Virginia Community College, he/she may invoke the following appeal process:

-B. The applicant/withdrawn student may write a letter of appeal to the Dean of Student Services in which he/she provides the following information:
+- The applicant/withdrawn student may write a letter of appeal to the Dean of Student Success in which he/she provides the following information:

-Note: If a student is appealing a denial of admission or an administrative withdrawal, he/she must submit the letter of appeal to the Dean of Student Services within seven (7) calendar days of the administrative withdrawal
+- Note: If a student is appealing a denial of admission or an administrative withdrawal, he/she must submit the letter of appeal to the Dean of Student Success within seven (7) calendar days of the administrative withdrawal

-C. A panel of three (3) full-time faculty or administrators will review the information submitted and make a decision by a simple majority vote within fourteen (14) calendar days of receiving the letter of appeal.
-The Dean of Student Services will serve as the convener of the panel and will be a member of the panel.
+- A panel of three (3) full-time faculty or administrators will review the information submitted and make a decision by a simple majority vote within fourteen (14) calendar days of receiving the letter of appeal.
+The Dean of Student Success will serve as the convener of the panel and will be a member of the panel.

-D. The Dean of Student Services will inform the applicant/withdrawn student by letter of the decision of the appeals panel.
+- The Dean of Student Success will inform the applicant/withdrawn student by letter of the decision of the appeals panel.
 The decision of the appeals panel shall be final.